 When treating policy as code, policy rollout is part of the Software Development Life Cycle (SDLC).
 In order to treat policies as code, we can utilize the Git integration feature.

-The below is an example of how one might roll the defined policy to the production environment as part of the SDLC.
+Following is an example of how one might roll the defined policy to the production environment as part of the SDLC.

 For simplicity, we will assume there are two environments: development and production.

-We would like to commit our policy in the development stage to a branch which is not
+Using the environment option, we will commit our policy in the development stage to a branch which is not

 We can still continue to commit our changes to Git when editing the policy, but we will also Publish our changes to the PDPs that are not deployed with the BUNDLE_COMMIT environment variable that holds a commit SHA.

-Now that we are satisfied with our policy, we would like to have our changes approved before rolling-out the policy to production - our integration with Git will allow us to do so.
+Once we are satisfied with our policy, we would like to have our changes approved before rolling-out the policy to production - our integration with Git will allow us to do so.